prachi2704-a/Salary-Prediction-Model/README.md

 # Salary-Prediction-Model
-Machine Learning model that predicts employee salaries based on features like experience, education and job role
+Machine Learning model that predicts employee salaries based on features like experience, education and job role using regression algorithm.